vijaysm/MOAB2/tools/iMesh/python/doc/imesh.rst

       :param doReset: If true, perform a reset on the starting point after which handles are invariant.
       :return: True iff entity handles have changed

-   .. method:: getEntities(entSet, type, topo)

-      Get entities of a specific type and/or topology in ``entSet``.
-All entities of a given type or topology are requested by specifying ``iBase.type.all`` or ``iMesh.topology.all``, respectively.

-      :param entSet: Entity set being queried
-      :param type: Type of entities being requested
-      :param topo: Topology of entities being requested
-      :return: Array of entity handles from ``entSet`` meeting the requirements of ``type`` and ``topo``.

    .. method:: getVtxCoords(entities[, storageOrder])